kesmarag/Minwaita/README.md

 # Minwaita
-Reduces excessive padding from the default GNOME, Adwaita to make it more compact.
+A tweaked, more compact version of the default GNOME theme, Adwaita.
 Some of the additional tweaks include:

 <ul>
 <b>GTK2/3</b>
 <li>Window shadow being reduced to get rid of the "dirty" look Adwaita has.</li>
+<li>New headerbar styling</li>
 <li>GTK2 assets more resemble their GTK3 counterparts</li>
 <li>New window button options - OSX, Vertex and regular/no custom buttons</li>
 <li>A couple more tasteful design tweaks such as removing the progressbar borders for a cleaner look</li>